victorgse/SuperSimpleStocks/README.md

 java -jar super-simple-stocks-1.0-SNAPSHOT.jar

 The program logs its output to the console as well as to the super-simple-stocks.log file, which lives at the project's root.
-(There might be an exception in the program's log after running the program.
-This is due to the app being asked to compute the P/E ratio of a company that didn't pay out any dividends and division to zero being impossible - this exception is intentionally printed to the program's output to facilitate the possibility for debugging.)